Loading profile data...

 Determine your niche

-There's little point in starting a freelance business to recreate a job you hate.
+There's little point in starting a freelancing business to recreate a job you hate.
 This is your opportunity to decide what type of clients you want to work for and what kind of services you'll offer.
-The more niche your focus, the better you'll be able to market to your ideal client.
+The more niche your focus, the better you'll be able to serve your ideal target market.

 Steve Folland is an Enterprise Nation adviser and host of the Being Freelance podcast.
 Steve joined a Lunch and Learn session to share his lessons in making the switch to freelancing.

 "Think about where you would like to be in a year, two years or three years.
-Who do you want to be serving?
-This will be coloured by people you've worked for, your background, experience, and the sectors that you've enjoyed working in."
+Which target audience do you want to be serving?
+This will be coloured by people you've worked for, your background, experience and the sectors that you've enjoyed working in."

 Find your USP

-Once you've decided who you want to target and what you'll offer, you need to think about what sets you apart from everyone else.
+Once you've identified your potential clients and what you'll offer, you need to think about what sets you apart from everyone else.
 There are millions of freelancers, but none with your unique experience, skills and personality.
 Now's the time to toot your own horn.

 Read more: